matthias-k/gitdb2/README.md

     test = Test()
     test.foo = 'probe'
     session.add(test)
+    #The commit will save the object to an file and commit it in git.
     session.commit()

 More complex example
 --------------------

+This advanced example shows that gitdb is able to handle relationships and association_proxies.

     import sqlalchemy as sa
     from sqlalchemy import Column, Integer, String, DateTime, Boolean, ForeignKey, ForeignKeyConstraint